Netflix/dgs/docs/advanced/logging.md

-# Configuring logging level
+# Disabling logging of sensitive information

 The [notprivacysafe SLF4J logger](https://github.com/graphql-java/graphql-java/blob/a54bb43936a3b68fe44ee55032e407c8a703c263/src/main/java/graphql/GraphQL.java#L94) from graphql-java provides logging at different steps of the query execution process.

-By default, all errors and invalid queries are logged.
-To disable this, include the following in your application.yml to disable the logger:
+By default, all errors and invalid queries are logged by graphql-java.
+To disable this, include the following in your application.yml to turn off the logger:
 ```yaml
 logging:
   level: